-This section derives a mini-batch optimisation algorithm to train $\phi$ based on sampling short $x$ subsequences, so that the cost of one training iteration is $O(1)$ rather than $O(T)$.
+This section derives a mini-batch optimisation algorithm to train $\phi$ based on sampling short $x$ subsequences, so that the cost-per-training-iteration is $O(1)$.
 The algorithm is applicable for scalar or multivariate $x_i$.
 In this presentation we assume that $\mathcal{S} = 0{:}T$ i.e.~there are observations for all $i$ values.
-To relax this assumption simply remove any terms involving $y_i$ for $i \not \in \mathcal{S}$.
+To relax this assumption remove any terms involving $y_i$ for $i \not \in \mathcal{S}$.

 For our variational family \eqref{eq:q}, the ELBO is \eqref{eq:ELBO} with

 Substituting \eqref{eq:bayes_SS} and \eqref{eq:q density} into \eqref{eq:local h} gives